apache/druid/docs/multi-stage-query/api.md

   ~ under the License.
   -->

-> SQL-based ingestion using the multi-stage query task engine is our recommended solution starting in Druid 24.0.
-Alternative ingestion solutions, such as native batch and Hadoop-based ingestion systems, will still be supported.
-We recommend you read all [known issues](./msq-known-issues.md) and test the feature in a development environment before rolling it out in production.
-Using the multi-stage query task engine with `SELECT` statements that do not write to a datasource is experimental.
+> This page describes SQL-based batch ingestion using the [`druid-multi-stage-query`](../multi-stage-query/index.md)
+> extension, new in Druid 24.0.
+Refer to the [ingestion methods](../ingestion/index.md#batch) table to determine which
+> ingestion method is right for you.

-The **Query** view in the Druid console provides the most stable experience for the multi-stage query task engine (MSQ task engine) and multi-stage query architecture.
-Use the UI if you do not need a programmatic interface.
+The **Query** view in the web console provides a friendly experience for the multi-stage query task engine (MSQ task engine) and multi-stage query architecture.
+We recommend using the web console if you do not need a programmatic interface.

 When using the API for the MSQ task engine, the action you want to take determines the endpoint you use: